ajsmit/Basic_stats/docs/03-discriptive.md

 R> 1    122.
 ```

-> **Question:** What happens when there are missing values (`NA`)?
+> **Task:** What happens when there are missing values (`NA`)?
 Consult the help file for the `mean()` function, discuss amongst yourselves, and then provide a demonstration to the class of how you would handle missing values.
 Hint: use the `c()` function to capture a series of data that you can then use to demonstrate your understanding.

 At this point it might be useful to point out that the mean (or any function for that matter, even one that does not yet exist) can be programatically calculated.
 Let us demonstrate the principle by reproducing the mean function from the constituent parts: